Centuri Holdings, Inc. research snapshot

 ai Confidence

-High for reported revenue, shares outstanding, market-cap verification, current price, analyst consensus, and technical snapshot.
-Medium for forward earnings estimates, EBITDA margin trends, and fair-value ranges, because the short public track record and project-timing variability make trend analysis less robust than for companies with longer histories.
+High for reported revenue, backlog, bookings, shares outstanding, market-cap verification, current price, analyst consensus, and the technical snapshot.
+Medium for forward earnings, adjusted EBITDA margin trends, and fair-value ranges, because the short public history, project timing variability, and limited GAAP profitability make trend and multiple analysis less reliable than for longer-established companies.

 investment Certainty